-The following Competition guidance note Produced in partnership with Bryan Cave Leighton Paisner LLP provides comprehensive and up to date legal information covering:
+The following Competition practice note Produced in partnership with Bryan Cave Leighton Paisner LLP provides comprehensive and up to date legal information covering:

 Aftermarkets are particularly important to manufacturers of complex technical equipment and other companies that adopt a 'razors and razor blades' type of business model.
 Competition issues in aftermarkets are not confined to any particular industry sector.
 Although many of the cases involve the technology sector, aftermarket competition issues have also arisen in a wide range of other areas.
 Aftermarket cases typically involve: